wwpass/gluu/README.md

 ## TODO
  - If at all possible intergate getTicket in the oxAuth
- - Secure SP key file with better permissions/ownership
  - Properly fix WWPass SDK for it to work with Jython 2.7.1
- - Assert that registering the same user in parallel won't introduce vulnerability
  - Recover an account using email

 ## Installation